We have a perfect dentist for children

 Gingivitis is the mildest form of gum disease, and is extremely common among older children and teenagers.
 Gingivitis most frequently occurs when there is an overgrowth of plaque bacteria along the gum-line.
 Some medications and medical conditions can induce gingivitis, but it is more often related to poor plaque control on the part of the patient.
 Periodontal disease is seen most often in adults who have experienced chronic inflammation in the gum tissue that has led to bone loss around the teeth as a result of specific bacteria and their body’s response to it.
 It is not common for teenagers to have periodontal disease with bone loss, but it can happen.
 If you suspect that your teen has periodontal disease or gingivitis, you should schedule an appointment with your Lincoln, NE children’s dentist to evaluate their condition.

-What is the best age to remove wisdom teeth?
+At what age is it appropriate to remove wisdom teeth?
 Your Lincoln, NE children’s dentist answers…

 Can a teenager have a root canal?
 Your Lincoln, NE children’s dentist answers…